subyoung/Segmentation_UKB/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Getting Started in Jhpce server
+## Getting Started in JHPCE server
 ### Prerequisites
 ### Installation
 ## Usage